olumidetowoju/healthcare-api-zero-trust-gcp/labs/06-third-party-access/README.md

 output "note" {
   value = "Third-party access module in Simulated Mode — no real IAM bindings created."
 }

-📟 6.
-GCLOUD COMMANDS (DOCUMENTATION ONLY — DO NOT RUN) bash
+# 📟 6.
+GCLOUD COMMANDS (DOCUMENTATION ONLY — DO NOT RUN)
-Copy code

 # DO NOT RUN — WILL INCUR COSTS

 # Allow external partner to call API